TheMrMilchmann/Kraton/README.md

 Kraton
 ======
-Kraton is a highly modular code generation tool that may be used to generate code based on type-safe templates written in Kotlin (or other compatible JVM languages).
+Kraton is a modular code generation tool that may be used to generate code based on type-safe templates written in Kotlin.

 *Kraton is a forked version of the code generator previously used in [Osmerion](https://github.com/TheMrMilchmann/Osmerion) which itself is a